Ruán Magan: Television

 Magan directed and filmed his first documentary in 1996 featuring his brother, the writer Manchán Magan, beginning a long collaboration during which the brothers made over 60 documentaries filmed across the planet.
 The series covered themes of human history, philosophy, progress and life and compared the human experience of cultures and people the world over.
 The brothers received the golden award for services to the Irish language from the Directors Guild for their work.

-He produced work in the United States including the Emmy-winning series The Men Who Built America, telling the story of Vanderbilt, Canergie and their fellow "robber-barons," Pearl Harbor - The Heroes Who Fought Back, Sacred Sites, a series exploring the mysteries of the ancient world and The Ghosts of Duffy’s Cut, a film that examines the mysterious deaths of 57 railway workers in the 1850s.
+He produced work in the United States including the Emmy-winning series The Men Who Built America, telling the story of Vanderbilt, Carnegie, and their fellow "robber-barons," Pearl Harbor - The Heroes Who Fought Back, Sacred Sites, a series exploring the mysteries of the ancient world and The Ghosts of Duffy’s Cut, a film that examines the mysterious deaths of 57 railway workers in the 1850s.
 In 2003, he filmed the story of Riverdance's first performance in China's Great Hall of the People.

 As producer and editor, Magan has collaborated widely including with human rights activist, Deeyah Khan, as she worked for seven years producing her documentary film, Banaz - A Love Story and with Mark McLoughlin in the making of Blood Rising and Outsider.